FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-05-moving-from-travis-ci-to-github-actions.md

 ## Why moving?

 In the beginning of November 2020 TravisCI announced that they will change their pricing plan which made me read their new announcement.
-I found out that Travis is providing a free amount of minutes to spend on open source projects because TravisCI found out their systems suffer from abuse.
+I found out that TravisCI is providing a free amount of minutes to spend on open source projects because TravisCI found out their systems suffer from abuse.

 ```
 When your credit allotment runs out - we’d love for you to consider which of our plans will meet your needs.
  - We will be offering an allotment of OSS minutes that will be reviewed and allocated on a case by case basis.
-Should you want to apply for these credits please open a request with Travis CI support stating that you’d like to be considered for the OSS allotment.
+Should you want to apply for these credits please open a request with TravisCI support stating that you’d like to be considered for the OSS allotment.
 Please include:
  - Your account name and VCS provider (like travis-ci.com/github/[your account name] )
  - How many credits (build minutes) you’d like to request (should your run out of credits again you can repeat the process to request more or discuss a renewable amount)
 Usage will be tracked under your account information so that you can better understand how many credits/minutes are being used